nnt1054/nnt1054.github.io/_posts/notes/unity/2019-03-11-unity2d-adding-unit-actions.md

 ##### Still to do for Special Abilities:
 1. figure out what this is xd
 2. adding general implementation for how to highlight tile AOE preview

+Changes to do rn:
+* drop down to trigger on the new selected tile

+MISC NOTES:
+* All UI elements must be children of a GameObject that has a Canvas component attached